jayfrey/simple-feed/README.md

 ```

 ### Get the latest news article
-A simple API to get the latest news articles is available [here](http://localhost:3000/articles/latest)
+A simple API to get the latest news articles is available [here](http://localhost:3000/articles/latest) (Assuming all of the necessary services have started and are in healthy state)